eugf/raspberry_pi_setup_guide/README.md

     ```
     wpa_supplicant.conf
     ```
     (be sure to delete the .txt at the end)

 ![Rpi0W-boot](https://user-images.githubusercontent.com/12764347/90416406-68fbf580-e080-11ea-82bf-b96cfc22b95f.png)

 - Eject
   - Windows users: Right click the USB/attached drive icon in the bottom right of the task bar
     - Select your microSD card
-      - It should then say "[microSD card drive] can be safely removed now"
+      - It should then say "[your microSD card drive letter] can be safely removed now"
       - Press the card into the slot, it's spring-loaded so it should pop back out
   - Mac users: Drag the icon for the microSD card drive to the eject icon